-The new wave of flagship Android smartphones are coming in 2020 and almost all of them will be powered by the Qualcomm Snapdragon 865 SoC.
-The new processor is expected to deliver ultimate speed and power to turn these phones into 5G, gaming and camera powerhouses.
+The new wave of flagship Android smartphones are coming in 2020 and almost all of them will be powered by the Qualcomm Snapdragon 865 and 865+ SoC.
+The new processors can deliver ultimate speed and power to turn smartphones into 5G, gaming and camera powerhouses.
 Let’s dive deeper to see all the new features and the new smartphones coming with Snapdragon 865.

 As compared to the Snapdragon 855, the Snapdragon 865 has been vastly improved in terms of performance and features.
 The CPU features ARM’s newest 1x Cortex A77 @ 2.84GHz 1x512KB pL2, 3x Cortex A77 @ 2.42GHz 3x256KB pL2, and 4x Cortex A55 @ 1.80GHz 4x128KB pL2 cores.
 The new A77 cores are said to lift the Kryo 585 CPU’s performance by 25%.
 The GPU is updated to the latest Adreno 650 which also provides up to 25% performance boost from its predecessor.

 Some other important upgrades include new Tensor cores in the Hexagon 698, the integration of a new hybrid LPDDR5 and LPDDR4X memory controller, and new camera capabilities like 8K video recording, Dolby Vision video capture, or 200MP photo taking.
 The upgrades are meaningful for power users as they will be able to experience faster processing time for complicated tasks, Gigapixel speed photography, and desktop-level gaming features.